bruderstein/PythonScript/docs/source/intro.rst

 what you want to do.
 One important point is to make sure your script is saved in the same encoding as your target file(s) - this helps unicode strings be interpreted the same way.

-If you need to work with the string (for instance chance the case), you need to convert the string to a Python Unicode string.
+If you need to work with the string (for instance change the case), you need to convert the string to a Python Unicode string.
 To convert the string append ``.decode('utf8')`` to the string.
 Obviously if your string is in a different format, use the name of the correct encoding.

 To put text back to Scintilla (so editor.something()), use .encode('utf8') from a unicode string.